 However, machine learning techniques are seldom used in the pattern discovery of stock index.
 Based on the notion that there are interactions among different factors in stock index, and inherent patterns in stock index subsequences are time invariant (Sezer et al., 2017), the Toeplitx Inverse Covariance-Based Clustering (TICC) (Hallac et al., 2017) technique that considers factor interaction and time-invariance in stock index might be more suitable for pattern discovery of stock index.
 Therefore, in this study, we attempt to discover repeated patterns of stock index through the TICC technique.
 Specifically, pattern discovery of stock index through TICC consists of two phases.
-In the first phase, we cluster influencing factors of stock index.
-Through these two phases, we could discover repeated patterns of stock index.
-Through these two phases, we could discover repeated patterns of stock index.
+In the first phase, we cluster influencing factors of stock index based on their interaction.
+In the second phase, we map the cluster results to stock index.
+Through these two phases, we could discover repeated patterns of stock index more comprehensively.